yury-lysogorskiy/lammps/doc/src/molecule.rst

 ----------

-Format of a molecule file
+Format of a native molecule file
-"""""""""""""""""""""""""
+""""""""""""""""""""""""""""""""

-The format of an individual molecule file looks similar but is different than that of a data file read by the :doc:`read_data <read_data>` commands.
+The format of an "native" individual molecule file looks similar but is different than that of a data file read by the :doc:`read_data <read_data>` commands.
 Here is a simple example for a TIP3P water molecule: